 Copenhagen in Denmark is a popular city stop for many travellers and lies some 630km north-east from Amsterdam.

-Let’s look at the options for travel between these 2 cities by air, train and bus:
+Let’s look at the options for travel between these 2 cities by air, train and bus.
+Note that there have been some significant changes to service frequencies due to the ‘coronavirus’ measures.

 Flights between Amsterdam Schiphol (AMS) and Copenhagen Airport (CPH) take around 1 1/2 hours flying time – certainly the quickest way to travel.

-Skyteam’s KLM has up to 8 daily non-stop flights from Amsterdam to Copenhagen using Boeing 737 aircraft.
+Skyteam’s KLM has up to 5 daily non-stop flights from Amsterdam to Copenhagen using Boeing 737 aircraft or Embraer 190 (Cityhopper service).
 Prices start from €110 return excluding checked luggage.

-SAS Scandinavian (Star Alliance) has up to 5 daily non-stop flights between Amsterdam and Copenhagen – it uses Airbus A320 aircraft.
+SAS Scandinavian (Star Alliance) has 1-4 daily non-stop flights between Amsterdam and Copenhagen – it uses Airbus A320 and Boeing 737 aircraft.

 Return fares are priced around the same level as KLM.

-No frills airline Norwegian flies almost once daily (not Saturdays) from AMS to CPH using Boeing 737-800s.
+No frills airline Norwegian currently flies 2x weekly from AMS to CPH using Boeing 737-800s.
 Fares start from around €100 return when you include checked luggage.

 3. Amsterdam-Copenhagen by Coach